BonfaceKilz/BonfaceKilz/content/post/2021-11-17-the-eagle-and-brood-of-chickens.md

 +++
-title = "The Eagle and brood of chickens" description = "A parable on the eagle and brood of chickens" date = 2021-11-17T13:20:00+03:00 publishDate = 2021-10-30T00:00:00+03:00
+title = "The Eagle and Brood of Chickens" description = "A parable on the eagle and brood of chickens" date = 2021-11-17T13:20:00+03:00 publishDate = 2021-10-30T00:00:00+03:00